 }

-this is an example of how a query can be limited at source to return only the item/s you want.
+This is an example of how a query can be limited at the source to return only the item (s) you want.
 In this example, we’re only querying for post ID 1, not querying all posts for an ID of 1.
-This is a subtle difference but means you can do some Very Cool Stuff, like passing in variables:
+This is a subtle difference, but it means you can do some Very Cool Stuff, like passing in variables:

 query NameAndWebsiteQuery($id: Int!) {